 Diwali traditions include cleaning homes/businesses and decorating them with vibrant flowers to entice Lakshmi, Hindu goddess of wealth, fortune and prosperity.
 Feasting, making sweets, gifting, and all forms of light such as candles, lamps, sparklers and fireworks are also customary ways to celebrate.

-Experience: Diwali can be witnessed in all it’s glory in Indian cities such as Varanasi, Jaipur and Amritsar.
-Outside of India, Sri Lanka, Fiji, Singapore, Australia and United Kingdom are places you can catch sizeable celebrations.
+Experience: Diwali can be witnessed in all its glory in Indian cities such as Varanasi, Jaipur and Amritsar.
+Outside of India, Sri Lanka, Fiji, Singapore, Australia and the United Kingdom are places you can catch sizeable celebrations.

 Armistice Day is generally a time of solemn remembrance, rather than celebration.
-Services are held and silk poppies that are symbolic of the flowers that grew on WWI battlefields, are sold to raise funds for veteran causes.
-A minute or two of silence is commonly observed at 11am.
+Services are held in churches, schools and at memorial sites.
+Silk poppies which are symbolic of the flowers that grew on WWI battlefields, are sold to raise funds for veteran causes.
+A minute or two of silence is commonly observed at 11 am on Armistice Day.

 Experience: Ceremonies are usually centred around local war memorials.

 Many people travel at this time of year to be reunited with loved ones.
-Contemporary Thanksgiving traditions involve a large meal that brings family together.
-The meal is usually centered around a turkey and commonly includes mashed potatoes, cranberry sauce and pumpkin pie for dessert.
+Contemporary Thanksgiving traditions involve a large meal that brings families together.
+The meal is usually centred around a turkey and commonly includes mashed potatoes, cranberry sauce and pumpkin pie for dessert.
 Volunteering to help the less fortunate is popular at this time of year.

 Experience: Plymouth, Massachusetts claims the first American Thanksgiving and therefore is a historic location to experience the holiday.
 Thanksgiving parades in New York City and Chicago are popular.